Hopscotch (film): Plot

-Kendig flies to Bermuda by chartered seaplane, then on to London to present his publisher with the final chapter.
+Kendig flies to Bermuda by chartered seaplane, then to London to present his publisher with the final chapter.
 Yaskov informs Cutter that one of his agents has spotted Kendig in London by chance.
 Kendig purchases a vintage biplane—a Stampe version of the Tiger Moth—and hires an engineer to custom-modify it for a specific task.
 Myerson meets Kendig's publisher, who rebuffs his threatening bluster and then tells them where Kendig's hotel room is.
 At the vacated room, all the pursuers read copies of the final chapter he has left for them.

-Kendig later ambushes Cutter in his hotel room, ties him up, gags him, and informs Cutter that he will be flying across the English Channel from a small airfield near Beachy Head.
+Kendig ambushes Cutter in his hotel room, ties him up, gags him, and informs Cutter that he will be flying across the English Channel from a small airfield near Beachy Head.
 Meanwhile, Isobel gives her CIA minders the slip, and crosses the Channel by hovercraft to rendezvous early the next morning with Kendig.
 While everyone converges on the airfield, Kendig suffers a flat tire on his way and is taken by the local police to their station.
 When a policeman recognizes him from a posted fugitive bulletin, Kendig escapes by short-circuiting an electrical socket and stealing a police car.

-Kendig reaches the airfield, and the Americans and Yaskov arrive by helicopter soon after.
-Kendig's biplane takes off (by remote control) and is pursued by Myerson in the helicopter.
-Kendig's biplane evades Myerson's gunfire for a while, but the plane finally appears to be hit and suddenly explodes over the Channel, when in fact it was deliberately destroyed by Kendig with his remote control console.
-Myerson and his CIA team assume that Kendig is finally dead.
-Cutter, however, remarks wryly that he "better stay dead".
-Meanwhile, Kendig sneaks away from a deteriorating building on the edge of the airfield, using a barrel of spent oil to dispose of the remote control he had used to fly and destroy the biplane.
-He and Isobel set out for a few weeks stay in the south of France.
+Kendig reaches the airfield, and the Americans and Yaskov arrive by helicopter soon afterward.
+Kendig's biplane takes off and is pursued by Myerson in the helicopter.
+Kendig's biplane evades Myerson's gunfire for a while, but the plane finally appears to be hit and suddenly explodes over the Channel.
+In fact, it was deliberately destroyed by Kendig, who has been operating it from the ground by remote control.
+Myerson and his CIA team assume that Kendig is finally dead; however, Cutter wryly remarks that he "better stay dead".
+Meanwhile, Kendig sneaks away from a deteriorating building on the edge of the airfield, using a barrel of spent oil to dispose of the remote control that he used to fly and destroy the biplane.
+He and Isobel set out for a few weeks' stay in the south of France.

-Months later, Kendig's explosive memoir (also titled Hopscotch) has become an international bestseller.
+Months later, Kendig's explosive memoir entitled Hopscotch has become an international bestseller.
 Disguised as a Sikh, Kendig begins to chat in a British accent with a local bookstore clerk.
 He purchases a copy of his own book, much to Isobel's complete exasperation with his antics and "ridiculous disguises".